czarkhenn/react-node-movie-app/README.md

 # React Node Movie App ✨

-A simple movie that that fetches data from omdb api.
+A simple movie list viewer that that fetches data from omdb api.
 Supports searching for movie titles and viewing movie details.

 ### Tech Stack
 - TypeScript